marcusdjr/disney/README.md

 # Features-

 ## Data Uploading:
-Users can easily upload their datasets in CSV format, with a preview option available to quickly glance at the initial rows of the dataset.
+Users can easily upload their datasets in CSV format.

 ## Exploratory Data Analysis (EDA):
 ### The application provides users with general statistics about the dataset, including features like: